 His face was as pale as his linen shirt.
 Shallow, rapid breaths huffed from blue-tinged lips.
 A clotted laceration on his forehead had bled profusely earlier, dripping into his left eye and down his cheek.
 Dana lifted the eyelid to examine the pupil.

 “Move the light closer, please,” she asked.

 “He’s in shock.”
 She straightened.
 “I need your coats, gentlemen.”

 Everyone but the guards stripped off their overcoats and handed them to her.
-She spread Skinner’s wool frockcoat -- the warmest of the lot -- over Mulder’s upper body, then arranged Charlie’s suit jacket over his legs, taking care not to jostle the arrow embedded in his upper thigh.
+She spread Skinner’s wool frockcoat -- the warmest of the lot -- over Mulder’s upper body, then arranged Charlie’s suit jacket over his legs, taking care not to jostle the arrow embedded in his thigh.
 She tucked the three other coats beneath Mulder’s feet to elevate his legs and increase the flow of blood to his head.